Drug And Alcohol Addiction In Pensacola, Florida

 Prescription Opioid Overdoses In Pensacola

 In 2013 there were 30 accidental deaths due to prescription Opioids in the Pensacola area, which increased by 107% in 2014.
 Many individuals who accidentally overdose on prescription Opioids were originally prescribed them by a doctor.
 Individuals using prescription Opioids who develop an Opioid tolerance may switch to other types of prescription or illicit Opioids to combat serious chronic pain.
 The result can be both fatal and non-fatal overdoses.
 2015 saw 28 heroin-related deaths in Escambia county’s Pensacola.
 Other Opioids which led to Escambia county overdoses in 2015 included:

 - Fentanyl (30 deaths)

-Recent deaths mostly involve fentanyl and heroin, with other prescription opioid varying in use.
+Recent deaths mostly involve Fentanyl and Heroin, with other prescription Opioids varying in use.

 Babies Suffering Opioid Withdrawal In Pensacola